Specia-cipher/backup_cli/README.md

 🥷 Sun Tzu Principle Applied

 "The warrior who controls himself is mightier than the one who controls armies."

-This CLI tool will control chaos with elegance and speed.
+This CLI controls chaos with elegance and speed.

----

-⏳ Total ETA: ~8.5 days

 ---